 < Back to Oral History project: Tabasco Guardians of the Tradition

 Leidenheimer Baking Company

 Leidenheimer Baking Co. celebrated its centennial in 1996 with a new design for the sides of its white bread trucks: local cartoonist Bunny Matthews drew his already beloved Vic and Nat’ly Broussard, typical denizens of New Orleans’ Ninth Ward, sharing a drippy shrimp po-boy and jointly exclaiming, “Sink Ya Teeth Into A Piece of New Orleans Cultcha – A Leidenheimer Po-Boy!”
 George Leidenheimer, a native of Deidesheim, Germany, launched the business in 1896 by baking breads in the style of his homeland, but it was his New Orleans-style French bread – used most famously to make po-boy sandwiches — that endeared his bakery to New Orleanians and propelled it into the twenty-first century as an invaluable contributor to New Orleans’ unique food cultcha.
-The bakery is now in its third generation and is the city’s largest producer of New Orleans French bread.
+The bakery is the city’s largest producer of New Orleans French bread.
 Robert J. Whann, IV (“Sandy”), and his sister, Katherine Whann, manage the business in a section of town they call “the bakery neighborhood.”
 The siblings wear the mantle of responsibility proudly, and with humility.
 “We don’t take it for granted, I can tell you that,” Sandy says.